Enalean/tuleap-documentation-en/languages/en/administration-guide/files-structure.rst

 -  **list\_dump**: dump of all the mailing lists created by the Tuleap projects along with the email of the administrator and the default admin password for the list.
--  **ssh\_dump:** dump of the SSH shared keys entered by the users.
-   Shared keys will be automatically installed in the user home directory to let her login through ssh without having to type her password.
--  **user\_dump:** a user info dump with user id, status (Active, Suspended,...), default shell, MD5 encrypted password, and the real name.

 User directories
 ----------------